 Including participants as partners is a central principle of the All of Us Research Program.
-Since April 2018, the program’s four inaugural participant representatives have been joined by 28 participants as partners for a total of 32 participant representatives across the program.
-They will serve on All of Us Research Program committees and help support the program’s design, implementation, and governance.
-A total of 8 individuals now serve on the program’s advisory and governing bodies—the Advisory Panel, Steering Committee, and Executive Committee.
-Twenty-two individuals provide input on specific aspects of the program, such as research priorities, participant retention, privacy and security, and the meaningful return of information to participants.
+Beginning in April 2018, the program has included participant representatives in their work and governance.
+Today the program includes 34 participant partners, who serve on the Steering Committee, the Executive Committee, and the Advisory Panel and as Participant Ambassadors.
+These individuals help support the program’s design, implementation, and governance, including by serving on committees, boards, and task forces.
+They provide input on specific aspects of the program, such as research priorities, participant retention, privacy and security, and the meaningful return of information to participants.

 Engagement with these participant partners is administered by the All of Us Engagement Core, led by Consuelo H. Wilkins, M.D., M.S.C.I., Senior Vice President and Senior Associate Dean for Health Equity and Inclusive Excellence at Vanderbilt University Medical Center in Nashville, Tennessee.
 The Engagement Core is composed of national leaders in medicine, engagement, and ethics and—in collaboration with NIH—serves a vital role in ensuring that the All of Us Research Program elevates participants’ voices throughout the program.